Comprehensive Review of Recovery Mode on Nokia C20

 Possible Causes:

-• Incorrect Button Combination: Ensure you are pressing and holding the correct buttons simultaneously.
+Incorrect Button Combination: Make sure you hold down the right buttons simultaneously.

 Solutions: